mazipan/ksana.in/README.md

 Click **RUN** to execute the query

+## Creating triggers on Supabase

+Go to the SQL tab and execute this query on the editor.

-Add triggers for "updated_at" field, copy this code on the same SQL editor
+Add triggers for _"updated_at"_ field, copy this code on the same SQL editor

 ```sql
 create extension if not exists moddatetime schema extensions;